axe-api/docs/docs/04-models/README.md

 export default User;
 ```

-In this example, this second middleware will be executed only for **DELETE** capability.
+In this example, this second middleware will be executed only for **DELETE** handler.
 This is a great way to create a very flexible architecture.
 Also, it helps us to separate common API logic (CRUD) from business logic.

 Lastly, we can add general middlewares (for all models) but it is not a topic that is related to models.
 You may look at them in [Middlewares]() documentation.